google/applied-machine-learning-intensive/v2/03_regression/00_introduction_to_regression/slides.md

   * Choose the **learning rate**, a constant value which scales how far we tweak the value during each iteration.
 (Learning rate is a **hyperparameter** - not a parameter in the actual model.)

 <!--
-A hyperparameter is a not a parameter in the model.
+A hyperparameter is not a parameter in the model.
 In other words, it's not a weight or bias.
 It is a value that is chosen by the machine learning specialist that controls how the algorithm "learns" the model parameters.
 This is a subtle but important distinction.

 -->